duyanghao/migrator/README.md

   * The docker engine must run with the option "--insecure-registry V1_REGISTRY --insecure-registry V2_REGISTRY"
   * The docker engine version must be at least 1.6(>=1.6)
   * bc,sed and gawk tools are needed in running environments
+  * The name of docker images must be namespace/repo:tag, namespace,repo and tag are all to be required!!!
+  * During the Migration,it is suggested that there is no push to neither v1 registry nor v2 registry

 It is suggested that you run this container on a Docker engine that is located near your registry as you will need to pull down images from your v1 registry and push them to the v2 registry to complete the migration.
 This also means that you will need enough disk space on your local Docker engine to temporarily store images.